A Kind of Christmas Card: Critical reception

-British magazine Music Week gave "A Kind of Christmas Card" three out of five, adding, "A stately song with great strings on which Harket sounds about 60, so throaty and world-weary is his vocal.
+Upon its release, British magazine Music Week gave "A Kind of Christmas Card" three out of five, writing, "A stately song with great strings on which Harket sounds about 60, so throaty and world-weary is his vocal.
 Not at all what you'd expect from the A-ha man, it bodes well for his first solo album despite the ill-timed winter angle."
+Mark Sutherland from NME opined that Harket "hasn't got the hang of this 'seasonal record' lark at all.
+I mean, I've heard of 'Post early for Christmas', but this is ridiculous..."